 - azathioprine, a medicine used to treat certain immune system problems

-- theophylline, a medicine used to asthma
+- theophylline, a medicine to treat asthma and other respiratory disorders

 - tacrolimus, a medicine used to suppress the immune system after an organ transplant

 - phenytoin, a medicine used to treat epilepsy.